PhysicsDptAngers/polyUAnalog/hardware/voice/doc/VCO.md

 TODO Faire un court texte sur le PID.

-Here is the translated and adapted continuation of the section regarding the fine adjustment of \( V_{wf} \) and other operational aspects, formatted in Markdown:

----

 ### Fine Adjustment of \( V_{wf} \)

 As outlined in the previous paragraphs, \( V_{wf} \) plays a crucial role in waveform control.
 We can enhance its behavior in two ways:
-- The \( V_{wf} \) voltage, like all other control voltages, is generated via a PWM signal from the RP2040 and low-pass filtered.
+- The \( V_{wf} \) voltage, like all other control voltages, is generated via a PWM signal from the RP2040 and low-pass filtered ([see here for more information](PWM_CV.md).
 Its precision and response time can be improved by using a "dual PWM" 16-bit setup, which involves passively summing two 8-bit PWM signals.
 - By switching the \( R_T \) resistances, which set the charging current for the lower notes.
 This switching is performed by a transistor (again, a BS170), changing the \( R_T \) value from 442 kOhm when the transistor is off to about 425 Ohm when it is on (see component value choices).
 At high frequencies, where the capacitor has little time to charge, we can switch to a resistance \( R_T \) that increases the capacitor's charging current to achieve ramp values sufficient for generating "clipped triangle" waveforms.

 ## The Comparator and Square Waveforms